hmasuai/dwn-tool/README.md

 8. To run again simply replace the songs.csv and delete the other created files.

 #### Limitations
-- Downloads through a youtube search of title + artist which could fail
+- Downloads through a youtube search of title + artist which could fail if the song isn't on youtube.
 - No way to specify song besides the title or artist (specific releases could be challenging)

 #### To Do